7 Genius Dog Products You Need to Get Organized Now

 If you don’t have a toy bin for your dog’s toys, you need one.
 NOW.
 It has been a lifesaver in our house.

 Instead of toys strewn about everywhere, they are neatly tucked away in one place.
 Plus, this signals to your dog that these are the only things they can chew on and play with.

 A bin is especially helpful when toys start to get slobbery and chewed-up.
 You don’t want those eyesores lying around everywhere.

-We love this cute bin, which was actually designed for kid’s toys but works perfectly for dogs.
+We love this cute bin, which works perfectly for dogs.
 But really, any container will do.